param-kukde07/Amazon/README.md

 ## Features

 - Responsive design to adapt to different screen sizes.
-- Navigation bar with a logo, search bar, and user-related links.
+- Navigation bar with a logo, and search bar.
 - Product boxes showcasing different categories with images and titles.
 - Footer with useful links and copyright information.